-- 2 Arlington County's most recent General Land Use Plan, adopted in February 2020, incorporates - a longstanding county focus on high-density development in rapid-transit corridors.
-A central - 4 goal is to concentrate development within three major transportation corridors, including the - 5 Rosslyn-Ballston Metro line.
-Ballston itself is being revitalized as a new "downtown center" for
+Arlington County's most recent General Land Use Plan, adopted in February 2020, incorporates a longstanding county focus on high-density development in rapid-transit corridors.
+A central goal is to concentrate development within three major transportation corridors, including the Rosslyn-Ballston Metro line.
+Ballston itself is being revitalized as a new "downtown center" for Arlington, with a mix of residential, office, hotel, and retail facilities, according to the plan.
+The highest density uses, including high- and medium-density housing, are to be "within walking distance of Metro stations."

-- 7 Arlington, with a mix of "residential, office, hotel, and retail facilities and open space," - 8 according to the plan.
-The highest density uses, including high- and medium-density housing, are - 9 to be "within walking distance of Metro stations." - 10 Because Arlington Forest is within walking distance of the Ballston Metro, residents are - 11 concerned that the county might plan to open up our neighborhood to higher density housing. - 12 Arlington County is conducting a Missing Middle Housing Study focusing on housing types that - fall between the high rises in Ballston and the single-family detached homes of Arlington Forest.